Center for Nanotechnology in Drug Delivery

 CNDD contributes to the national and international visibility and reputation of UNC and the Eshelman School of Pharmacy in the field of nanotechnology in drug delivery.
 We are proud to sponsor conferences, workshops and seminars that share knowledge about the latest research and advances in nanotechnologies in drug delivery.

-The Center has organized scientific meetings including the annual Nanomedicine and Drug Delivery Symposium (NanoDDS) held in Chapel Hill.
+The Center has organized scientific meetings including the annual Nanomedicine and Drug Delivery Symposium (NanoDDS) held in Chapel Hill in 2014.
 Our last NanoDDS attracted 275 participants from 11 countries.

 Carolina Nanoformulation Workshop